New York poised to lift veil on police disciplinary files

-But over the years, the law has draped a veil over most records of police misconduct, including allegations.
+But over the years, the law also draped a veil over most records of alleged police misconduct.
 Formal complaints about excessive force by officers are not public in New York.
 In recent years, police departments have cited the law in refusing to say even whether officers have been punished.

-The Democrat-led Legislature planned to pass a repeal Monday as part of several bills that would also ban officers from subduing people with chokeholds and enshrine in state law an executive order giving the attorney general the power to investigate certain types of police misconduct.

 “Their records will be available,” Cuomo said.
 “It is just parity and equality with every other public employee.”

+“This is the closest we’ve ever been” to lasting reforms, he said, but added “we don’t want crumbs.
+We want all of it.”

+Later in the day, Polanco urged a crowd gathered at Gracie Mansion to call their senators and demand that the state's police records law be repealed Tuesday.

-Civil liberty and criminal justice reform groups have long pushed for a repeal of a law they say is among the nation’s most secretive.
+Civil liberty and criminal justice reform groups have long pushed for a repeal of the law, but that effort got new momentum amid huge protests over Floyd's death and images of violent confrontations between officers and demonstrators.

 Only New York and Delaware have state laws that provide law enforcement “with special carve outs from records disclosure,” according to a statement from advocacy groups including Common Cause New York and the New York Public Interest Research Group.

-Note: This story has been corrected to reflect that the vote on the police records bill is expected later this week, not Monday.